Online Paintability: The Slow-Coloring Game: Introduction

 \section{Introduction}

+A {\it proper coloring} of a graph $G$ assigns each vertex in the vertex set $V(G)$ a color so that adjacent vertices have distinct colors.
+That is, the set of vertices assigned a given color must be an {\it independent set}, meaning a set of pairwise nonadjacent vertices.
+The chromatic number, written $\chi(G)$, is the least $k$ such that $G$ has a proper coloring using $k$ colors.

+To examine worst-case behavior of proper coloring when not all colors are available at all vertices, we study a coloring game played by Lister and Painter on a graph $G$.
+In the $i$th round, Lister marks a nonempty subset $M$ of the uncolored vertices as eligible to receive color $i$, scoring $\C M$.
+Painter then gives color $i$ to a subset of $M$ that is independent in $G$.
+The game ends when all vertices are colored, producing a proper coloring.
+Painter's goal is to minimize the total score; Lister seeks to maximize it, thereby introducing a large total delay in the coloring process.
+We call this the {\it slow-coloring game}.
+The score that each player can guarantee doing no worse than is the \emph{\cost} of $G$, written $\spo(G)$.

+The slow-coloring game arose as an online variant of online sum list coloring.
 List coloring generalizes the classical model of graph coloring by introducing a \textit{list assignment} $L$ that assigns to each vertex $v$ a set $L(v)$ of available colors.
 A graph $G$ is \emph{$L$-colorable} if it has a proper coloring $\phi$ such that $\phi(v) \in L(v)$ for every vertex $v$.
 Given $f\st V(G)\to\NN$, a graph $G$ is \emph{$f$-choosable} if $G$ is $L$-colorable whenever $\C{L(v)}\ge f(v)$ for every vertex $v$.

-Introduced by Vizing~\cite{V2} and by Erd\H{o}s, Rubin, and Taylor~\cite{ERT}, the \textit{choice number} or \textit{choosability} is the least $k$ such that $G$ is $f$-choosable when $f(v)\ge k$ for all $v\in V(G)$.
+Introduced by Vizing~\cite{V2} and by Erd\H{o}s, Rubin, and Taylor~\cite{ERT}, the \textit{choice number} or \textit{choosability} $\chil(G)$ is the least $k$ such that $G$ is $f$-choosable whenever $f(v)\ge k$ for all $v\in V(G)$.
+Since one option for the lists is to be identical, always $\chil(G)\ge\chi(G)$.
+There are already hundreds of papers on aspects of choosability.

 Instead of minimizing the threshold list size, we may seek the least sum (or average) of list sizes.
 Introduced by Isaak~\cite{I1,I2} and studied in~\cite{BBBD,H1,H2}, the \textit{sum-choosability} of a graph $G$, denoted $\chisc(G)$, is the minimum of $\sum f(v)$ over all $f$ such that $G$ is $f$-choosable.